Carpet Stain Removers

-- Many people make the mistake of rubbing carpeting when removing a stain.
-Don't do it, it is one of the worst things that you can do.
-Rubbing the spill will actually push the spill deeper into the carpet and you could fray the carpet fibers if you rub too hard.
+- Many people make the mistake of rubbing back and forth, side to side or in circles when removing a stain.
+Don’t do it, it is one of the worst things that you can do.
+Rubbing the spill will actually push the spill deeper into the carpet, spread the stain and you can fray the carpet fibers if you rub too hard.

-One of the best carpet cleaning solutions available is simply using regular clothing detergent to clean.
-Designed to get even the toughest stains out of your clothes, mixing just a tiny bit of detergent approx 1 tsp, in 1/2 gallon of water water and blotting it into the carpet stain can often remove stains easily.
-Detergent is a surfactant and makes water "wetter", that is it is able to penetrate deep into the carpet fiber- More so than using water alone.
-Don't use to much soap though because all soap leaves a residue and if enough of this residue is left behind, it will attract future staining.
+One carpet cleaning solution is to simply using laundry detergent to clean carpets.
+Designed to get even the toughest stains out of your clothes, mixing just one tablespoon of clear liquid detergent or dishwashing detergent in 1 cup of water and blotting it into the carpet stain can often remove stains easily.
+Detergent is a surfactant and makes water “wetter”, that is it is able to penetrate deep into carpet fibers more so than using water alone.
+Don’t use to much soap though because all soap leaves a residue and if enough of this residue is left behind, it will attract future staining.

 Have an extra tough stain you can’t get out?
-Try sprinkling some salt on it, then pour a bit of club soda onto the salt.
-The chemical reaction will take about an hour, but you won’t believe your eyes when you return and vacuum up the residue to find the stain completely gone.
+Try sprinkling some salt on the carpet stain, then pour a bit of club soda onto the salt.
+The chemical reaction will take about an hour or two so cover the stain with a clean towel.
+Blot up any excess water and vacuum.

 The brand doesn’t matter so much as what the cleaner is made with, but using an oxygen cleaner to make a sudsy paste can tackle many organic carpet stains like grass, foods and drink spills more easily than other methods.

 Household strength hydrogen peroxide is a great product.
-Keep a bottle on hand as part of your cleaning arsenal.
-Not only will this work for grape juice stains, but wine, coffee, and many other stains as well.
+We keep many bottles on hand as part of our cleaning arsenal.
+Not only will this work for fruit juice stains, but wine, coffee, and many other stains as well.